nexiality/documentation/userguide/UnderstandingProjectStructure.md

    assumed to be found in `artifact/data` directory.
 One may use relative path, such as `../../AnotherProject/artifact/script/AnotherScript.xlsx`, to reference test artifacts of another project.

-   4. `project.properties` (not shown above) - this is a "reserved" file designated to maintain project-wide data and configuration.
+   4. `artifact/project.properties` (not shown above) - this is a "reserved" file designated to maintain project-wide data and configuration.
 With any automation project, there are various "scopes" of data.
 Some data is meant for a specific scenario - such should be stored within the datasheet (worksheet in data file) named after that scenario.
    Some data is meant to be used through an entire test script - such should be stored in the `#default` datasheet of the corresponding data file.
 Some data, however, is reusable across the entire project.
 This is the purpose of `artifact/project.properties`.
-      ##### project.properties
+      ##### `project.properties`
       The main purpose of `artifact/project.properties` is to manage data that is common across the entire project (i.e. the same project directory).
 Information such as database connectivity, application URL, commonly used locators, etc. can be stored in one place.
 This improves reuse and maintainability.
 Here are the rules about